 If you have a habit of grinding your teeth, over time your teeth will become shorter due to excessive wear.
 Teeth can also wear away due to acid erosion.
 When enamel is worn away, it leaves behind small soft teeth which can result in your bite collapsing over time.
 The only way to restore those teeth properly is by covering the teeth with crowns and increasing the bite.
 You’ll want to address these issues promptly so as not to lose your teeth permanently.

 If you are seeking to enhance your teeth or correct flaws in color, shape, or space, crowns are a solution to give you a natural-looking smile.
 It’s common for patients to want to enhance their smile, and crowns give them the opportunity to do that.
-If you are missing any teeth, dental implants with crowns will allow us to restore your mouth back to full function.
-We can fill the space, enhance the mouth’s appearance, and provide stability to any loose teeth.

 You should never be embarrassed to ask questions.
 Here at A Childrens Dentist we want you to feel confident with your course of treatment and will take the time to explain everything so that you have a clear picture of what’s going on with your mouth.
 If you have already gotten a recommendation for a crown but are having reservations, we’d be glad to provide a second opinion.